Mumbai: SpiceJet passengers, staff almost come to blows

-The cash-strapped air carrier cancelled around 11 flights on Tuesday without prior intimation; police had to be called in to handle the situation
+Cash-strapped air carrier cancelled around 11 flights on Tuesday without prior intimation, leaving hundreds of passengers stranded; police had to be called in to handle the situation

 Hundreds of passengers planning to fly by SpiceJet on Tuesday morning were left stranded at the city airport, after they were told that their flights had been cancelled at the eleventh hour.